 Aside from exhibiting the hallmark symptoms of major depressive disorder, which include hopelessness, sadness, loss of appetite and irritability, individuals who are struggling with psychotic depression feel guilt-ridden, or are paranoid and/or may experience hallucinations and delusions.

 These behaviors are almost always reflective of the individual’s severely depressed mood.
-For example, they may become convinced that they’ve committed a crime or they are to blame for bad things happening around them.4
+For example, they may become convinced that they’ve committed a crime or have been possessed by the devil.
+Some patients also feel as if their thoughts are being heard by other people or that someone is trying to harm them.5

 Psychotic Depression Can Have Frightening Effects